 The point here is not that China’s history is unique and sui generis, but rather that one should not presume that the categories of politics, social structure, and historical process that emerged as central in the unfolding of early modern Europe will find natural application in the historical experience of China.
 The concept of feudalism is not a trans-historical category which should be expected to have application in every process of historical development.
-Bin Wong pushes this view further in his China Transformed: Historical Change and the Limits of European Experience.
+Bin Wong pushes this view further in his China Transformed: Historical Change and the Limits of European Experience

 Second, there has emerged a substantial emphasis on material culture in the China field: social and economic circumstances, the technology of agriculture, marketing hierarchies, and the circumstances of life of ordinary Chinese people.
 Features of local material culture find prominent expression: population processes, local politics, agricultural technique, land tenure arrangements, patron-client relations, banditry, and environmental change.
 And since historical China is an agrarian society, this means that agrarian histories have been particularly important in the China field.
 (Here is a post on China's agricultural history; link.)

 Third, China studies have moved in the direction of local or regional studies rather than national histories.
 Issues arising out of consideration of the village rather than the capital city have come to the fore: the village, the marketing hierarchy, and the region have come to define the focus of inquiry.
 Scholars are suspicious of generalizations about China as a whole; rather, local and regional variations are the focus of research.
 It is recognized that lineage is more significant in the south of China than the north; that rice cultivation imposes a series of social imperatives in the south that are absent in the north; that regions linked by water transport show an economic and social integration often lacking in administratively defined units (provinces); that millenarian Buddhism is a powerful factor in the political culture of Shandong but not in Sichuan; and the like.
-Huaiyin Li's Village China Under Socialism and Reform: A Micro-History, 1948-2008 is a good example of this kind of detailed local study.
+Huaiyin Li's Village China Under Socialism and Reform: A Micro-History, 1948-2008

 Finally, the influence of the social sciences in the field of Chinese history has been of great importance.
 Much (though of course not all) of the most productive historical research on China in the past two decades has made substantial use of the tools of social science to construct explanations of Chinese historical processes.
 Techniques drawn from historical demography, economic geography, and the study of organizational behavior have substantially increased our understanding of China’s history.
-Work by James Lee and numerous collaborators on China's demographic history provide good examples of the fruitfulness of this approach; Life under Pressure: Mortality and Living Standards in Europe and Asia, 1700-1900 (Eurasian Population and Family History).
+Work by James Lee and numerous collaborators on China's demographic history provide good examples of the fruitfulness of this approach; Life under Pressure: Mortality and Living Standards in Europe and Asia, 1700-1900 (Eurasian Population and Family History)

 Here are a few topic areas that have proven to be particularly important.